SerayaEryn/mysql-query/README.md

 ```

 ## Usage
-Define your query string with placeholders starting with `?` (for example `?name`) and pass it to the function exported by the `@serayaeryn/mysql-query` module.
-It will create a function, that accepts the values for the previously defined placeholders and returns the query the escaped values.
+Define your query string with placeholders starting with a question mark `?` (for example `?name`) and pass it to the function exported by the `@serayaeryn/mysql-query` module.
+It will create a function, that accepts the values for the previously defined placeholders and returns the query the escaped values. <br>
+**Note**: The values need to be passed in the same order as the placeholders are defined in the query.
 ```js
 // on startup
 const mysqlQuery = require('@serayaeryn/mysql-query');